arassec/artivact/README.md

 It can be used to perform the following tasks:

-- Automatically capture images via camera and artivact-turntable as input for model generation
+- Automatically capture images via camera and creatorArtivact-turntable as input for model generation
 - Automatically remove backgrounds from captured images using [rembg](https://github.com/danielgatis/rembg)
 - Generate 3D models using photogrammetry with [Meshroom](https://github.com/alicevision/Meshroom) or [Metashape](https://www.agisoft.com/)
 - Open generated 3D models in [Blender3D](https://www.blender.org/) to manually finalize them